 9. Terrible Suburbs –

 Houston’s suburbs are generally whack, there is nothing but houses in and random strip malls in them.
 Everything that is worth having is in the city of Houston.
-When you compare it to suburbs of cities like Washington,D.C, Los Angeles, Dallas, Miami, and even Detroit.
+When you compare it to suburbs of cities like Washington,D.C, Los Angeles, Dallas, Miami, and even Detroit, where you have strong suburbs at almost feel like their own cities in their right.
 And it make it worse so many of them are unincorporated.
 So there are millions of people living in a places with no real names or local government.
 It is the county that provides services in these unincorporated communities.

 10. Broke School district